weijie-chen/weijie-chen/README.md

 I am a **macroeconomic analyst/trader** seeking for trading opportunities based on global macro framework, my favorite markets are currency and commodity.<br><br>
 I am also a fervent **quantitative researcher**, exploring in Bayesian time series and machine learning framework for short turn profit gain.

-The training materials in Github are 100% written by myself, used to be for new-hire training in my previous institute (hedge fund).
-Regularly I give training sessions to junior analysts or students who are interested in quantitative trading or research.
+The training materials in my Github pages are completely written by myself, used to be for new-hire training in my previous institute (I was both a macro analyst and quantitative instructor in a boutique hedge fund).
+We used to organize night training sessions for interns and new-hires to ensure they are on the same page with us, usually these trainings are intensive (usually last from 7pm-11pm after work).
+Though not intended as a substitution of formal education from universities, some of my academic friends are also using my training material in their university's lectures too.

+However, all institutional proprietary information and data has been cleared.

 | Course      | Description |
 | :-----        |    :----:   |